Ulauncher/Ulauncher/.github/ISSUE_TEMPLATE/2_Bug_report.md

   IF YOU ARE GETTING ISSUES INSTALLING EXTENSIONS, ENSURE YOU HAVE ALL THE DEPENDENCIES (SEE THE GITHUB PAGE FOR THE EXTENSION).

-  Otherwise, please fill in the items bellow and submit a new issue.
+  Otherwise, please fill in the items below and submit a new issue.
 -->

 ### Steps to reproduce